monikastrah/431-2020/calendar.md

 # Course Calendar for 431 in Fall 2020

 Class sessions are scheduled for Tuesdays and Thursdays from 1:00 to 2:15 PM.
 All course materials will be delivered remotely using the Zoom platform.
-We anticipate there will be a total of **24** regular lectures given across the 27 available time slots listed.
+We anticipate there will be a total of **24** regular lectures given across the 27 class sessions listed below.
 This will become clearer as the semester approaches.

 Date | Link | Description
 -------: | ----: | ---------------------------------------------------------------------------------------